OSGeo/gdal/doc/source/drivers/vector/dwg.rst

 data model.
 The entire contents of the .dwg file is represented as a single layer named "entities".

-DWG files are considered to have no georeferencing information through OGR.
+DWG files georeferencing information can be retrieved through OGR using ODA ; when CSMap dictionaries for ODA are correctly set up (see :ref:`ODA platform support <vector.oda>` "Adding ODA Geodata capabilities" section).

 Features will all have the following generic attributes:

 -  Layer: The name of the DXF layer.
 The default layer is "0".
 -  SubClasses: Where available, a list of classes to which an element